 The National Transportation Safety Board has already recommended several times that there be a nationwide ban on the use of all cellphones while driving – and this includes the use of hands-free devices.
 While there are states that have banned cellphone use, hands-free has yet to come up.

 Were You Injured by a Distracted Driver?

 Even if a person thinks that they are driving safely while using a hands-free device, the reality is that they are putting themselves and others on the road at risk by using hands-free calling.
-If you or a loved one was involved in an accident with a distracted driver, you may be entitled to compensation.
-Contact Jeffrey H. Penneys, Esq. today to explore your legal options.
+If you or a loved one was involved in an motorcycle or car accident with a distracted driver, you may be entitled to compensation.
+Contact a Philadelphia motorcycle accident attorney Jeffrey H. Penneys, Esq. today to explore your legal options.
 Schedule a free consultation online or call us toll-free at 1-800-465-8795, office 215-987-3550 or cell 215-771-0430 now.